thufschmitt/tix-papers/context/nix/syntax-and-semantics.md

-The langage we study is an extension of the Nix language, to which we add some type annotations.
-In all this document, every reference to Nix points to this extension.
+The language we study isn't exactly the Nix language, but a simplified version of it (ommiting some minor features without importance for the type system and some other that will be dicussed in part \ref{implem::extensions}), to which we add some type annotations.
+In all this document, every reference to Nix points to this language.

 The full syntax is given in the figure \pref{nix::syntax}.
 Its semantic is informally described below (a complete semantic is given in